 Finding clothes that fit and look good when sat down in a wheelchair can be a struggle.
 This is made worse with ever-changing fashion trends, making it difficult to keep up with the latest styles that will work when sitting down.
-Often what’s currently in fashion, no matter how much I love the look of it on the model (who is standing up), it just won’t work for me at all.
+Often what’s currently in fashion, no matter how much I love its look on the model (who is standing up), it won’t work for me at all.
 Even after all these years as a wheelchair user, it’s still one of my biggest pet peeves.
 So I thought I would share my fashion likes and dislikes as a wheelchair user including a few wheelchair fashion tips.

 Disclaimer: I am by no means a fashion expert.
 This is just my personal opinion of what I’ve found works and doesn’t work for me.